livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 }]
 ```

-Possible value for display filters are:
+Possible value for `displayFilters` are:
 - `documentState`, unpublished, published, not yet published, my articles, needs proofreading, currently proofreading
 - `timeRange`, filter the search results in time ranges such as last 24 hours
 - `sortBy`: `relevance` (default), `creation_date`, `updated_at`, `alphabetical`